JenniferMLe/Data-Analytics-Portfolio/README.md

 ### Overview
 The data used for this project is from the National Public Opinion Reference surveys (NPORS) conducted by the Pew Reserach Center.
-<a href="https://developer.imdb.com/non-commercial-datasets/" target="_blank">More info on NPORS</a>.
+<a href="https://www.pewresearch.org/methods/fact-sheet/national-public-opinion-reference-survey-npors/" target="_blank">More info on NPORS</a>.

 Some questions answered by this analysis:
-- What is the correlation between income and religiousness??
+- What is the correlation between income and religiousness?
 - How did America's opinion on the economy change from 2020 to 2024?
 - Which groups make up the survey participants who believed the economy was poor?